UPDATE January 21, 2019:

 - Social & Behavioral Sciences Research Consortium (SBSRC)

 A Nebraska IRB working group was formed and met several times in 2017 for discussion between IRB Administrators at UNL, UNMC, UNK, Creighton University, and Methodist Hospital.
 This has helped strengthen collaborative ties, communications between the offices and establish similar interpretations of the new regulatory criteria.

-We have met with a Subcommittee of our IRB, the Institutional Official, and NUgrant/Bolero representatives on a bi-weekly basis (March – September 2017) and have identified policies, guidance, timelines and NUgrant changes that are described as follows:
+We met with a Subcommittee of our IRB, the Institutional Official, and NUgrant/Bolero representatives on a bi-weekly basis (March – September 2017) and identified policies, guidance, timelines and NUgrant changes described as follows: